lahsivjar/kube-arm/README.md

 ### Installing

-* Clone kube-arm into a control PC (we will be executing ansible playbooks on this PC)
+* Clone kube-arm into a control PC (we will be executing ansible playbooks on this PC).
 * Install ansible on the control PC.
-For installation steps check [ansible docs](http://docs.ansible.com/ansible/latest/intro_installation.html)
+For installation steps check [ansible docs](http://docs.ansible.com/ansible/latest/intro_installation.html).
 * Prepare the hosts file.
-You can refer to sample [hosts.sample](hosts.sample) for help.
+You can refer to sample [hosts](hosts.sample) for help.
-* Run the playbook cluster-start.yaml
+* Run the playbook cluster-start.yaml:
 ```
 ansible-playbook -i hosts cluster-start.yaml
 ```